StirlingLabs/BigBuffers/docs/source/Compiler.md

      (default is "github.com/google/flatbuffers/go").

 -   `--raw-binary` : Allow binaries without a file_indentifier to be read.
-    This may crash flatc given a mismatched schema.
+    This may crash bufc given a mismatched schema.

 -   `--size-prefixed` : Input binaries are size prefixed buffers.